lisamhobson/circos.triangulate/README.md

 triangulated data in mind, allowing each different source to be displayed as a different track.
-Automatic resizing occurs to ensure tracks are displayed clearly, with custom options such as generating odds ratios where a beta and standard error column are given, chosing which set of data is displayed as the primary (1st) track and dealing with missing data.
+Automatic resizing occurs to ensure tracks are displayed clearly, with custom options such as generating odds ratios where a beta and standard error column are given, choosing which set of data is displayed as the primary (1st) track and dealing with missing data.